s4ke/Master-Thesis/src/md/004-relwork.md

 \label{sec:earlierwork}

 Research on the PArrows DSL started with a Master's research project under the supervision of Oleg Lobachev.
-The results of this work included the basic idea of the interface as well as some early basic `map`-based skeletons.
+The results of this work^[Available at \url{https://github.com/s4ke/Parrows/tree/projekt}.] included the basic idea of the interface as well as some early basic `map`-based skeletons.
 We greatly expand on these results in Chapters \ref{sec:parallelHaskells} -- \ref{sec:map-skeletons}.